aaronsaray/PHProblemLogger/README.md

 `Handler::server` - access to $_SERVER

+`Handler::application` - empty array to add custom application values to

 ### Built-in Filter Callables

 To save time, there are two helper methods that return filter callables.